Frameworks hub

 7 Powers

-The 7 Powers framework names every defensible advantage a business can have.
-If you can't pick one for your startup, you're betting on a fair fight.
+The 7 Powers framework names all 7 defensible advantages a business can have.
+If you can't pick one for your startup, you're just betting on a fair fight.

 Blue Ocean Strategy

 Kim and Mauborgne's Blue Ocean Strategy in plain terms.
-The four-actions framework, value innovation, and why most claimed blue oceans are red oceans in disguise.
+The four-actions framework, value innovation, and why most claimed blue oceans are really red oceans.

 Buyer Persona Canvas